surf-visualization/blospray/readme.md

 BLOSPRAY consists of two parts:

-1. a Python script (`blospray.py`) that implements the Blender render engine.
+1. a Python addon (directory `render_ospray`) that implements the Blender render engine.
 It handles scene export, showing the rendered result, etc.
 2. a render server (`ospray_render_server`) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.

 The original reason for this two-part setup is that there currently is no Python API for OSPRay, so direct integration in Blender is not straightforward.
 Neither is there a command-line OSPRay utility that takes as input a scene description in some format and outputs a rendered image.